 It’s important to note as well, that there are plenty of fake tourniquets out there, particularly on marketplaces such as Amazon and eBay, that look the part, but they’re cheap for a reason!
 If you’re looking to buy a manufactured tournqiquet, ensure you only buy one from a reputable shop.
 Check out our shop here.

 There were some updates regarding the use of tourniquets in 2018 which you can read about on our blog here.

 Tampons are not appropriate or useful for haemorrhage control.
 Although the internet is full of unverified information recommending their use for gunshot wounds and other penetrating injuries – there are no evidence based recommendations for their use.

 A tampon cannot provide the surface area or the pressure required to control massive bleeding.
 Tampons simply absorb blood – they offer no homeostatic assistance.
 The average tampon can absorb around 9ml of blood – which is about two teaspoons.
 Life threatening bleeding can be around 1500ml.
 Tampons should not be in a First Aid kit for haemorrhage control, period!
 Packing a wound with ripped clothing and then applying pressure would be a better alternative.

 Reducing deaths due to uncontrolled bleeding can be achieved by understanding haemorrhage control methods, being prepared and applying them quickly.

 Reading this blog isn’t a sufficient replacement for proper, hands-on training.
 Want to learn how to deal with a variety of bleeding incidents?
 Need to learn how to effectively apply a tourniquet?
 Need to learn about haemostatic agents and wound packing?
 Need First Aid in Newcastle, Gateshead, Sunderland or across the North East?
-Simply check out some of our courses from the homepage, get in touch and we’ll be happy to help.
+Simply check out some of our courses, get in touch and we’ll be happy to help.